premos712/SECRET-GWAS/README.md

 > source env/bin/activate
 ```

 You can now use the demo.
-First run the original Hail demo
+First run the original Hail demo (runs in about 30 seconds)

 ```
 > python3 hail_gwas.py
 ```

 The output will be written to `Hail_result.vcf`.
-To run the Hail/*SECRET-GWAS* equivalent that performs the association using *SECRET-GWAS* use the second demo script
+To run the Hail/*SECRET-GWAS* equivalent that performs the association using *SECRET-GWAS* use the second demo script (also runs in about 30 seconds)

 ```